anarichter/anarichter.github.io/_pages/about.md

 # Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

 # Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
----

-Here I should tell the world about myself.
+# Here I should tell the world about myself.
 Maybe explain myself somehow.
 Or, then, explain something.
-(...)
+# (...)

-Writing about.. about whatnot?
+# Writing about.. about whatnot?

+#professional experience in the public, private and non-profit sectors
+---

+Hi, there.
+I'm Ana.